jolantadjatlova/blister-sisters/README.md

  frustration.
  - As a user,  I want to see high quality images and engaging descriptions of hiking trails and scenery, so I can decide if it's the right place for me to explore.
- - As a user,  I need to find hiking locations, contact details for inquiries, and essential safety information, so I can plan my hike confidently.
+ - As a user,  I need to find hiking locations, contact details for inquiries, so I can plan my hike confidently.
  - As a user, I want to sign up for my chosen hike/s through a simple form.
  - As a user, I want clear and helpful information about what to pack for a hike, so I feel safe and prepared on the day.
  - As a user, I want to compare hike prices and available bundle deals, so I can choose an option that fits my budget.